Skip to Content

 U.S. citizens may petition for:

-On the other hand, U.S. Lawful Permanent Residents can only petition for:
+On the other hand, U.S. lawful permanent residents can only petition for:

 Unlike immediate relatives, family preference categories are subject to annual visa limits, which can lead to longer waiting periods for family members to immigrate to the U.S.